Understand your rates and charges

 About the levy

-The Fire Services Levy is a State Government charge that helps to pay for the fire services provided by the Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA).
+From 1 July 2025, the Fire Services Property Levy (FSPL) will be replaced with the Emergency Services and Volunteers Fund (ESVF).
+It is a State Government charge that helps to pay for the fire services provided by the Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA).

-While we collect this property levy through your council rates notice, the Fire Services Levy goes direct to the State Government, not to us.
+While we collect this property levy through your council rates notice, the ESVF Levy goes direct to the State Government, not to Council.

 Why the levy was introduced

-From 1 July 2013, councils in Victoria became responsible for collecting the Fire Services Property Levy through Council rates notices.
+From 1 July 2013, councils in Victoria became responsible for collecting the levy through Council rates notices.

 The Victorian Government introduced this levy in response to the Victorian Bushfires Royal Commission's recommendation to replace the old insurance-based levy with a new property-based levy.